 Because we recognize that some activities during the international portion of the orientation will not be applicable to all ITAs, we offer exemption options for those who meet certain criteria, as follows.

-- ITAs may be exempted from English Language Proficiency testing (scheduled for Monday, August 15) if they speak English as a native language OR demonstrate strong oral English proficiency as judged by a Syracuse University language specialist.
+- ITAs may be exempted from the English Language Proficiency assessment (scheduled for Tuesday, August 13) if they speak English as a native language OR demonstrate excellent oral English proficiency as judged by a Syracuse University language specialist.

 Note: The exemption option is available ONLY for the international portion of the TA Orientation Program.
-All TAs are required to attend the general portion of the orientation, August 16-18 and the Slutzker Center for International Services (SCIS) Orientation August 19-20.
+All TAs are required to attend the general portion of the orientation, August 14-16.